Rogue Slots

 Intel Mac LimitedVariesLegacy support

-As of December 2025, the gaming landscape on Apple Silicon Macs continues to evolve, with many new titles launching with native support for the M-series architecture.
+As of February 2026, the gaming state on Apple Silicon Macs continues to evolve, with many new titles launching with native support for the M-series architecture.
 This guide provides a detailed, data-driven analysis of the compatibility status for Rogue Slots, a new game from developer WubsGames.
 Understanding the technical hurdles and community feedback is crucial for Mac users before making a purchase decision.

 Current Compatibility Status: Unplayable